shirshance/Mito-Aberrant-Peptide-Predictor/README.md

 AFGTRVL
 ```

+### Optional FASTA output

+When the -o argument is provided, the program writes all candidate aberrant peptides to a FASTA file:

+>aberrant_peptide_1
+SGWPKLV

+>aberrant_peptide_2
+AFGTRVL

-The predicted peptide products may ultimately be used to generate a custom peptide database for comparison with mass spectrometry datasets, enabling the search for experimentally detected translation-derived peptide candidates.
+This FASTA file can be used as a custom peptide database for downstream proteomics and immunopeptidomics analyses, including database searches against mass spectrometry datasets.
 ---

 ## Installation